ishnandan23/special/README.md

 # special
-This iwebsite is basicealy provide a information about what is today?.
+This website basically provides information about what is today.